-John Bishop has played with jazz greats such as Bobby McFerrin; Slide Hampton; Benny Golson; George Cables; Kenny Werner; Eddie Daniels; Joanne Brackeen; Carla Bley; Steve Swallow; Kenny Rankin; and countless others.
+John Bishop has played drums with jazz greats such as Bobby McFerrin; Slide Hampton; Benny Golson; George Cables; Kenny Werner; Eddie Daniels; Joanne Brackeen; Carla Bley; Steve Swallow; Kenny Rankin; and countless others.
 Bishop has appeared on over 60 albums and projects, including sessions with Rudy Van Gelder, Ernie Watts, Ralph Towner and Teo Macero.

-From the 80's progressive pop of Missing Persons to the technically "over the top" music of UK and Frank Zappa to Terry's Grammy-winning work with Jeff Beck—his playing has inspired some truly great compositions and instrumental performances.
+From the 80's progressive pop of Missing Persons to the technically "over the top" music of UK and Frank Zappa to his Grammy-winning work with Jeff Beck, Terry Bozzio's drum playing has inspired some truly great compositions and instrumental performances.
 He can take things from four-on-the-floor pop to smoking double-kick grooves.
 He will fly into blinding double-stroke fills only to chill with a delicate, melodic part that's perfect for film soundtracks.
-TerryPack I shows a player that's a hybrid of punk enthusiasm and incredible chops that showcases custom-made China cymbals and custom-made melodic toms.

 Tony Braunagel provides stellar rootsy beats for rock, blues and country artists.
 As the drummer behind Lightnin' Hopkins; John Lee Hooker; Charles Brown; B.B.
 King; Otis Rush; Etta James; Buddy Guy; Koko Taylor; and Jimmie Reed, he can take you from the Delta to Chicago.
 You can hear his tasty tone and understated playing on Bonnie Raitt's huge "Nick of Time" album and subsequent "Luck of the Draw" recording.

 Bill Bruford is a drummer known for innovative playing with classic prog rock and jazz groups such as Yes, King Crimson, UK, Genesis, Patrick Moraz, Al Di Meola, Chick Corea, ABWH and many others.
-Specializing in odd time signatures and a distinct high pitched snare, big roto toms and pioneering the use of percussion electronics – his sound has always been recognizable as his own and great players seek him out to spark new creative directions.
+Specializing in odd time signatures and a distinct high pitched snare, big roto toms and pioneering the use of percussion electronics – his sound has always been recognizable as his own, and great players seek him out to spark new creative directions.
 His solo albums (such as "One of a Kind") have featured great players such as Alan Holdsworth, Jeff Berlin and Dave Stewart and his acclaimed "Earthworks" project continually stretches the boundaries of instrumental music.

 Matt Cameron's playing is a great representation of the adventure that is Seattle's music scene.
 Though associated with grunge through his success with Soundgarden and Pearl Jam, his playing is way more multi-dimensional than that style.
 He has also provided the groove behind bands like Jack Endino's Skin Yard, Temple of the Dog, the garage-tinged Wellwater Conspiracy and the jazz-influenced Tone Dogs.
 Matt has even done sessions with the Smashing Pumpkins and Our Lady Peace.
 Grunge?
 Yeah, sure.
-But he's just as into prog rock, dancehall, jazz and experimental electronic styles.
+And he's just as into prog rock, dancehall, jazz and experimental electronic styles.